Faisal-Alsayyari/linear_regression_in_C/README.md

 ### Restrictions (under the original video):
 - No Math/ML libraries
-- Only 'assert.h', 'stdio.h', 'stdlib.h' for assert statements, printing and memory allocation
+- Only 'assert.h', 'stdio.h', 'stdlib.h' for assert statements, printing, and memory allocation
 - No googling syntax/errors during implementation (1 exception)

-Please know that I am still quite new to C development, and so I may have made a few mistakes even with the above improvements.
+Please know that I am still quite new to C development, so I may have made a few mistakes even with the above improvements.
 That being said, I am very open to comments and criticism, so feel free to let me know :)